 My research is highly interdisciplinary, in a constellation of fields around language and its acquisition and transfer, discourse analysis, law, business, and electronic technologies.

-I have contributed articles to international journals as well as book chapters, and my monograph, Legal Translation Outsourced, is to be published by Oxford University Press in summer 2018.
+I have contributed articles to international journals as well as book chapters, and my monograph, Legal Translation Outsourced, was published by Oxford University Press in early 2019.
 As a regular speaker at conferences around the world, including giving plenaries and keynotes, I have a highly diverse network of colleagues, and am committed to reinforcing links between academia and practice, and to working across disciplines.

 I bring to my research extensive experience as a practitioner, where my key achievements include the translation of: documents submitted for G20 meetings; major cases in corporate litigation, AML, white-collar crime, banking, and Financial Intelligence Unit reports; over 2,500 pages of EU legislation; correspondence between heads of state and governments; and the co-translation of the book Revolution by French President Emmanuel Macron.